[DISCLOSURE: Cards from our partners are mentioned below.]

 If you do opt for a TJ Maxx credit card, you’ll be better served by the TJX Rewards Platinum MasterCard, since you can use it anywhere the network is accepted and you’ll get one per dollar on those purchases.
 Keep in mind, though, if your credit is in rough shape you may only qualify for the standard TJX Rewards credit card.
 (You can view two of your credit scores for free on Credit.com.)

-Our Picks for Alternatives to TJ Maxx Credit Cards
+Our Pick for an Alternative to TJ Maxx Credit Cards

 Here’s the other thing about TJ Maxx credit cards: Whether we’re talking the standard or the Platinum, your rewards can only be redeemed at TJX stores.
 That may feel like less of a drawback compared to other store credit cards, given the popularity of TJ Maxx, Marshalls and HomeGoods.
 But you’ve still got some redemption hoops to jump through.